I Like Me Better: Commercial performance

 After spending a number of weeks on the Bubbling Under Hot 100 Singles chart, "I Like Me Better" made its official debut on the US Billboard Hot 100 at number 96 for the issue dated February 24, 2018.
 It has since reached number 27, becoming his first top-forty hit on the Hot 100.
 On the Mainstream Top 40 chart, "I Like Me Better" reached the top 10 after a historic 35-week climb, breaking the record for the longest time to reach the top 10 on the chart.

 "I Like Me Better" proved to be a strong hit in parts of Europe and Oceania.
 In Australia, the song peaked at number eight on the ARIA Singles Chart, with it being certified triple Platinum by the Australian Recording Industry Association (ARIA) for exceeding 210,000 sales and streams.
 Similarly, the song peaked at number 13 on the New Zealand Singles Chart, and obtained a platinum certification there.

 The song also reached success in Austria and Germany, where it peaked at numbers five and seven respectively.
 It ranked as the forty-second best selling song on the Official German Charts year-end list of 2017, selling 400,000 copies there.

 Music video

-Its cast features Lauv, himself and Paige Spara as the younger self of the actors Richard Bergman and Michelle Star, respectively in the song.
+A music video of "I Like Me Better" features Lauv himself and Paige Spara as the younger self of the actors Richard Bergman and Michelle Star, respectively.